-- Base Curb Weight: Weight of the vehicle including any standard equipment, fluids, lubricants, etc. It does not include passengers or aftermarket equipment. - Payload: Combined maximum allowable weight of cargo, passengers and optional equipment.
+- Base Curb Weight: Weight of the vehicle including any standard equipment, fluids, lubricants, etc. It does not include occupants or aftermarket equipment. - Payload: Combined maximum allowable weight of cargo, occupants and optional equipment.
 The payload equals the gross vehicle weight rating minus base curb weight. - GVW (Gross Vehicle Weight): Base curb weight plus payload weight.
-The GVW is not a limit or a specification. - GVWR (Gross Vehicle Weight Rating): Maximum total weight of the base vehicle, passengers, optional equipment and cargo.
-The GVWR is specific to each vehicle and is listed on the Safety Certification Label on the driver's door pillar. - GAWR (Gross Axle Weight Rating): Carrying capacity for each axle system.
-The GAWR is specific to each vehicle and is listed on the Safety Certification Label on the driver's door pillar. - GCW (Gross Combined Weight): The combined weight of the towing vehicle (including passengers and cargo) and the trailer.
+The GVW is not a limit or a specification. - GVWR (Gross Vehicle Weight Rating): Maximum permissable total weight of the base vehicle, occupants, optional equipment and cargo.
+The GVWR is specific to each vehicle and is listed on the Safety Certification Label on the driver's door pillar.

-- GCWR (Gross Combined Weight Rating): Maximum combined weight of towing vehicle (including passengers and cargo) and the trailer.
-The GCWR indicates the maximum loaded weight that the vehicle is designed to tow. - Maximum Trailer Weight Rating: Maximum weight of a trailer the vehicle is permitted to tow.
-The maximum trailer weight rating is determined by subtracting the vehicle curb weight for each engine/ transmission combination, any required option weight for trailer towing and the weight of the driver from the GCWR for the towing vehicle. - Maximum Trailer Weight: Maximum weight of a trailer the loaded vehicle (including passengers and cargo) is permitted to tow.
+- GAWR (Gross Axle Weight Rating): Carrying capacity for each axle system.
+The GAWR is specific to each vehicle and is listed on the Safety Certification Label on the driver's door pillar. - GCW (Gross Combined Weight): The combined weight of the towing vehicle (including occupants and cargo) and the loaded trailer. - GCWR (Gross Combined Weight Rating): Maximum permissable combined weight of towing vehicle (including occupants and cargo) and the loaded trailer. - Maximum Trailer Weight Rating: Maximum weight of a trailer the vehicle is permitted to tow.
+The maximum trailer weight rating is determined by subtracting the vehicle curb weight for each engine/transmission combination, any required option weight for trailer towing and the weight of the driver from the GCWR for the towing vehicle. - Maximum Trailer Weight: Maximum weight of a trailer the loaded vehicle (including occupants and cargo) is permitted to tow.
 It is determined by subtracting the weight of the loaded trailer towing vehicle from the GCWR for the towing vehicle. - Trailer Weight Range: Specified weight range that the trailer must fall within that ranges from zero to the maximum trailer weight rating.